tylguo/phoenix-suns/README.md

 ## Technical Decisions

 ### Stack Choice
-- **Frontend**: React with TypeScript for type safety and maintainability.
-Vite for fast development and building.
-- **Styling**: Tailwind CSS for utility-first styling, enabling rapid UI development without custom CSS files.
-- **Data Handling**: Static JSON import for simplicity, with client-side aggregation for stats.

-### Why This Stack?
-- **React + TypeScript**: Provides a robust, scalable foundation for interactive UIs.
-TypeScript catches errors early and improves code quality, crucial for handling unstructured vendor data.
-- **Vite**: Offers lightning-fast hot module replacement and builds, ideal for iterative development.
-- **Tailwind CSS**: Allows quick styling with consistent design tokens, reducing CSS overhead and enabling responsive, professional layouts.
+This app was built using Vite, React, TypeScript, and Tailwind CSS.
+I chose this combination because Vite is modern and fast for development.
+React was used for its component based architecture, meaning the feed, team aggregate and custom feature are built to be reusable.
+I am using TypeScript to ensure that the unstructured JSON data is handled safely.
+Tailwind CSS is used for easy styling while also looking neat.

 ### Trade-offs
-- **Flexibility vs. Performance**: Client-side data processing is simple but could be slow for very large datasets; server-side aggregation would scale better but adds complexity.
+ - Client-side data processing is simple but could be slow for very large datasets; server-side aggregation would scale better but adds complexity.

-- **Utility-First Styling**: Tailwind speeds up development but can lead to verbose class strings; considered acceptable for this project size.
+ - Tailwind speeds up development but can lead to verbose class strings but it's acceptable for this project size.

-- **Static Data**: No real-time features, as the task focuses on end-of-game analysis; live updates would require WebSockets or polling.
+ - The app just reads from a static JSON file which doesn't even cover a whole game.
+The upside is that is simple to implement and ensures reproducibility.
+However, it's not really indicative of realistic game scenario as there's no real time data.

 ## Data Findings